JAS OPEN STUDIOS ZOOM PROGRAMS: PASSOVER EDITION

 Tuesday, March 9, 12 PM New York, 11 AM Chicago, 9 AM PT, 7 PM Jerusalem

-Jewish Art Salon invites you to save the date for a Passover-themed live session; part of our successful online series, OPEN STUDIOS, Creativity in an Uncertain Time, on Tuesday, March 9, 2021 at 12PM ET.
+Jewish Art Salon invites you to a Passover-themed live session; part of our successful online series, OPEN STUDIOS, Creativity in an Uncertain Time, on Tuesday, March 9, 2021 at 12PM ET.

 In this session curated by Dorit Jordan Dotan and Judith Joseph, artists Mark Podwal, Yona Verwer (JAS Director), and Cynthia Beth Rubin offer insight into their creative processes and share a contemporary view of an ancient ritualized story.